skistz/predix-ui.github.io/_pages/develop/frameworks/vue.md

 </style>
 ```

-The design system provides two themes that can be installed via. bower and loaded to style all components at once, the [light theme](http://github.com/predixdev/px-theme) and [dark theme](https://github.com/predixdev/px-dark-theme).
+The design system provides two themes that can be installed via bower and loaded to style all components at once, the [light theme](http://github.com/predixdev/px-theme) and [dark theme](https://github.com/predixdev/px-dark-theme).
 To use these themes, install the theme with bower, load the theme on the page, and add a style tag like this to the `index.html` of the app:

 ```
 <!-- Use this for light theme -->